 Trusted outside legal counsel is an essential part of any small business.
 Our practical insights and knowledge of the law can help your business navigate the legal landscape more effectively, reducing your legal exposure, lowering your bottom line, and leveraging the law to achieve your business goals.
 Whether you are a local sole proprietor or have hundreds of employees in multi-state operations, Calciano Pierro is in business for you.

 For clients seeking to retain a trusted, go-to legal professional for continuing advice, guidance, and representation, we offer annual outside-counsel retainer agreements that allow your business to enjoy the availability and consistency of an in-house legal team without the salary expense.
 To learn more about our annual retainer plans, please contact us for a free consultation.

 How Can We Help?

 Find a time that works for you.
-Schedule a consultation with us using our online calendar.
+Schedule a mediator using our online calendar.

 Representative Services for Small Businesses